CPS353-Suny-New-Paltz/project-starter-code-anarianna657-bit/README.md

 This is enough parallelism to show concurrency while avoiding unnecessary thread overhead for small workloads.

+## Performance Improvement (Checkpoint 8)

+The Engine API originally recomputed prime numbers for each request, recreating the computation component and recalculating results even for repeated inputs.

+An optimization was introduced by caching previously computed prime results within the Engine API.
+This avoids repeated expensive computations for the same input values.

+Benchmark Results:
+- Slow Engine: XXXXXXX ns
+- Fast Engine: YYYYYYY ns
+- Improvement: ~Z× faster

 ## Final Project (New addition): ReviewDog Checkstyle Integration
 This project extends the CI infrastructure by integrating ReviewDog with Checkstyle.
 Checkstyle violations are reported directly as GitHub pull request review comments,